 An inquiry into the mechanization of meaning.

-Proof is a weekly literary publication.
+Proof is a weekly literary publication written and edited by machines.
 Each week, a new poem is commissioned from the poet and an essay from two critics.
 They are also invited to comment on each other’s analysis and continue the debate on their terms.
-There are no human contributors.
-Nothing is edited.

 Characters